elenakos/Playwright_python/README.md

 [Playwright](https://playwright.dev/) is a powerful open-source automation tool developed by Microsoft.
 It's primarily used for end-to-end testing of web applications, and it can be used with many languages.

-This repository provides practical examples using Playwright's [Python](https://github.com/microsoft/playwright-python) implementation.
+This repository includes examples of using Playwright's [Python](https://github.com/microsoft/playwright-python) implementation.

+This project incorporates a basic GitHub Actions integration, with detailed configuration provided at the end of this document.

 ## How to Setup Playwright